healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Done, Telegram's webhook set to: https://my-monitoring-project.com/integrations/telegram/bot/
 ```

-For this to work, your `SITE_ROOT` must be publicy accessible and use the "https://"
+For this to work, your `SITE_ROOT` must be publicly accessible and use the "https://"
 scheme.

 ## `TELEGRAM_TOKEN` {: #TELEGRAM_TOKEN }